goirijo/multishifter/README.md

 ```

 The [paper](link/to/paper) outlines how the algorithms of `multishifter` operate, and applies them to metallic systems.
+If you like this repository, consider giving me a star!

 # Prerequisites
 `multishift` is written on top of [casm-utilities](https://github.com/goirijo/casm-utilities), which requires a c++ compiler with c++17 support (`g++-8` recommended).